maledr5/fiduamericas/readme.md

 ```
 cd src/client/public
 python -m SimpleHTTPServer
 ```

-For anchors to work and not stumble with React HashRouter, the project implements (React Router Hash Link)[https://github.com/rafrex/react-router-hash-link].
+For anchors to work and not stumble with React HashRouter, the project implements [React Router Hash Link](https://github.com/rafrex/react-router-hash-link).
 Every link that uses an anchor, should be declared as follows:

 ```
 import { HashLink as Link } from 'react-router-hash-link';